ttulka/process-watch-dog/README.md

 ### Keep a Process Alive
 Normally, a process should be killed only after a timeout of inactivity.
-To tell the watch dog that a process is still active a heartbeat must be sent.
+To tell the Watch Dog that the process is still active a heartbeat must be sent.

 #### Send a heartbeat explicitly to reset the timeout:
 ```